What is special about this course?

 Being an effective communicator allows you to interact with people in a whole range of situations.
 This module is designed to help you improve skills in:

 If achieved in combination with Literature 1, this module can also provide access to university as an alternative to Higher English.
-In fact, many universities prefer their students to have Communication and Literature 1 as they are more practical and useful in preparing students for Higher Education.

 As this course is offered via Distance Learning, it's up to you to decide when and how often you should study.
 Ideally, you should designate a certain time slot each week for working on this module as this will help you to develop better time management (another useful skills to take in Higher Education).